BeAPI/log-wp-redirects/readme.md

 This project is licensed under the GPLv2 or later license.

 ## Changelog

+### 1.0.2
+- Added support for the `$x_redirect_by` parameter of wp_redirect() function
+- The source of redirects is now tracked and displayed in the admin interface
+- Enhanced database structure to accommodate the new data
+- Improved database schema management using WordPress's dbDelta() function
+- Added new filter `lwr_pre_insert_data` to modify data before database insertion
+- Increased field size for x_redirect_by from 100 to 255 characters

 ### 1.0.1
 - Added new filter `lwr_should_log_redirect` to control which redirects are logged